dCC-Online/canvas-lms/README.md

 The sandbox branch is where the incoming updates from Instructure will meet the existing modifications of the dCC fork.

 ## dcc-dev
-This is the dCC dev branch.
+This is the dCC dev branch which pulls from sandbox once conflicts are reconciled.

 ## dcc-deploy
-This is the production branch for the dCC LMS.
+This is the production branch for the dCC LMS, pulled from working, tested versions of dcc-dev.

 Canvas LMS
 ======